rayhu/cs230-evaluation-model/README.md

 ## 🎯 Overview

 This project is part of Stanford's CS230 Deep Learning course, focusing on table understanding in scientific documents.
-We leverage the PubTables-1M dataset, which contains 1 million annotated table images from scientific papers.
+We leverage the SciTSR dataset, which contains 15000 annotated table images from scientific papers.

 ## 📁 Project Structure